 A part of the George C. Marshall Legacy Series

-In this fascinating account, cultural historian Kathy Peiss reveals how book and document collecting became part of the new apparatus of intelligence and national security, military planning, and postwar reconstruction.
-Focusing on the ordinary Americans who carried out these missions, she shows how they made decisions on the ground to acquire sources that would be useful in the war zone as well as on the home front.
+In this lecture, cultural historian Kathy Peiss discusses how book and document collecting became part of the new apparatus of intelligence and national security, military planning, and postwar reconstruction.
+She focuses on ordinary Americans who found themselves in extraordinary situations, making decisions on the ground to acquire sources that would be useful in war zones and on the home front.
 Librarians’ and scholars’ skills, expertise, and aspirations aligned closely with American military and political objectives.
 Their activities helped transform American research libraries into great international repositories, shaped policies toward cultural heritage, and spurred the development of information science.

 About the Speaker